Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 MrNeeds was a grocery delivery startup founded by Hitashi Garg, Yogesh Garg, Ravi Wadhwa, and Ravi Verma.
 It provided a subscription-based grocery delivery service.
 People could easily pay for their subscriptions and receive their groceries on the set date.
 MrNeeds, a Delhi-based startup, did well with more than 10,000 deliveries in Noida alone.

-Reason for failure: MrNeeds was a subscription-based startup.
+Reason for failure: MrNeeds was a subscription-based Indian startup that failed.
 Hence, turnover might not have been that great given how frugal Indians usually' tend to be.
 So it is possible that the startup had a lack of funding to sustain itself.
 The entry of funded grocery delivery startups like Grofers and Big Basket can also be another reason for MrNeeds' failure.
+It is considered as one of the top 10 failed Indian startups.

 20 Biggest Startups that Shut Down in 2020 | Startuptalky